 In this article, we’re going to discuss what it takes to become a wedding singer or function band.
 We’ll cover everything from what equipment you need, to what you should wear and what you can charge.

-If you have ever been interested in making some money as a singer at peoples weddings, then you need to read this article!
+Have you ever been interested in making some money as a singer at peoples weddings?
+Then you need to read this article!
 Stay tuned for everything you need to know.